angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 CB
 :::

 Some other cards come in to help with combo and consistency.
-Lim Dul's Vault is a classic UB card that has been used as a Vampiric Tutor for a while and is often dismissed due to the card disadvantage it provides.
+Lim Dûl's Vault is a classic UB card that has been used as a Vampiric Tutor for a while and is often dismissed due to the card disadvantage it provides.
 However consider with Frenzy out.
 Suddenly you get to either tutor what you need to play immediately